6502bench

 t2-2081-stuff

-You'll notice that the references to $2081 and later have switched back to auto labels.
-If you scroll up, you'll see that the references to PTR1+1 and PTR2+1 were not affected, because local variables use explicit widths rather than the "nearby" logic.
+If you scroll up, you'll see that the references to PTR1+1 and PTR2+1 were not affected, because local variables use explicit widths rather than the "nearby target" logic.

 t2-2092

 The trick here is that the LDX #$01 is embedded inside the BIT instruction.
-When the code runs through here, X is set to $00, then the BIT instruction sets some flags, then the STA runs.
-Several lines down there's a BNE to $2095, which is in the middle of the BIT instruction.
+When the code runs through here, X is set to $00, then the BIT instruction sets some flags, then the following STA runs.
+Several lines down at $20A4 there's a BNE to $2095, which is in the middle of the BIT instruction.
 It loads X with $01, then also continues to the STA.

 Embedded instructions are unusual but not unheard-of.
 (This trick is used extensively in Microsoft BASICs, such as Applesoft.)
 When you see the extra symbol in the opcode field, you need to look closely at what's going on.